CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Maps & Navigation

-I was naturally curious about the performance of the BSC300, especially since it prominently features ‘GPS’ in its brand name.
+I was naturally curious about the BSC300’s performance, especially since its brand name prominently features ‘GPS.’

-Syncing routes from the mobile app worked well.
+Syncing routes from the smartphone app worked well.
 Sending routes from my phone to the device was easy; loading them only took a few seconds.

 At first, I couldn’t figure out why the map wasn’t showing up on the head unit or where to get maps for my area.